YanSong996/LENS2_Emulator_Reproducibility_Materials/README.md

 3. Model the spatial dependence by evaluating the covariance matrix of (read-valued) SHT coefficients and plot Figures 4(b) and 4(c) (about 127.1 seconds.
 We provide the intermediate results "BIC_axial.csv".)
 4. Assess spatial models by selecting auto-covariance at a selected latitide and plot Figures 4(d) (about 155.3 seconds)
 5. As the same as the above item but use another latitude (about 155.3 seconds)

+### Figure 5 in Section 4.1 (and Figures S7 and S8 in Section S4.1.3)
+Figures 5, S7, and S8 illustrate the performance of the generated annual emulations.
+Assume that we keep all intermediate results of reproducing Figures 3 and 4.
+The total computational time for ploting Figures 5, S7, and S8 is about 362.7 seconds.
+All the intermediate outputs can be found in sub-repository "Annual/Outputs".

+1. Caculate the covaraince matrix $\tilde{U}$